How to keep your bike roadworthy (and safe!)

 Gears

-Because Gazelle’s bikes are designed to be easy to live with, we fit many of our models with enclosed drivetrains featuring hub gears, which — like roller brakes — are effectively maintenance free and require little-to-no attention.
+Because Gazelle’s bikes are designed to be easy to live with, we fit many of our models with enclosed drivetrains featuring hub gears, which - like roller brakes - are effectively maintenance free and require little-to-no attention.
 However, it’s still worth going for a quick ride somewhere safely away from traffic to flick between the gears and check they are working as expected.
-If there is a problem, take your bike to your nearest Gazelle dealer.
+If there is a problem, take your bike to your Gazelle dealer.

 If you ride a bike with derailleur gears, it is certain they will need adjusting at some point because gear cables stretch and chains wear.
 Again, ride your bike somewhere safe — or lift the back wheel off the ground — and flick between the gears as you turn the pedals.
 Make sure the derailleurs are operating correctly and your chain isn’t slipping.
 If there is a problem, derailleur gears are relatively simple to adjust if you approach them methodically.
 Otherwise, take your bike to a trained mechanic.